- Maithreyi Rajeshkumar, Policy and Communications Manager, Childnet International

-- Anne Marie Christian, Safeguarding and Child Protection Expert (Chair)
+- Ann Marie Christian, Safeguarding and Child Protection Expert (Chair)

 The guidance for Keeping Children Safe in Education 2019 has now been published.
 Both KCSIE 2019 and the recently released Teaching Online Safety in School guidance contains important information for schools, colleges and local authorities on how to build a child centred and coordinated approach to safeguarding.
 As the Autumn term gets underway, join us to ensure that you are fully prepared and informed on how to keep children safe under the revised framework.

 Our event this November will offer a platform to discuss best practice and an up to date brief on the latest policy and guidance for safeguarding schools.
 You will be equipped with the tools and techniques to review approaches to safeguarding in your school and provide the underpinning knowledge and behaviours that can help pupils to navigate the online world safely.